 Gordon Back was born in Wales and studied piano and viola at the Royal Northern College of Music in Manchester.
 He was awarded the Lady Grace James Scholarship, which enabled him to take up his post-graduate studies in Italy, studying with Guido Agosti and Sergio Lorenzi.
 On returning to England he was one of the youngest ever appointed professors to join the faculty of the Guildhall School of Music (London) in 1974, where he was made head of the Department of Accompaniment in 1980.
 He received the honour of being made a Fellow of the Guildhall School in 1984.

 Gordon Back was an official accompanist to major international violin competitions including the Queen Elisabeth Competition, the Carl Flesch Competition (London), the International Tchaikovsky Competition (Moscow), the International Violin Competition of Indianapolis (U.S.A.) and the Menuhin Competition (UK).

 His recordings include the Bach-Schumann Sonatas and Partitas for violin and piano with Jean-Jacques Kantorow (which received a French Grand Prix du Disque), the Schubert Arpeggione and Rachmaninov Cello Sonatas with cellist Daniel Lee (for Decca) and a series of CDs with clarinetist Emma Johnson (for ASV).
 In 2011 he recorded the complete works of Ernst with Josef Spacek.

 Gordon Back gives regular master classes as guest professor in music colleges such as the Cleveland Institute of Music, Curtis Institute and the Royal Northern College of Music.
 In the summer he teaches in France and Valdres Festival, Norway.
-He is Artistic Advisor of the Hattori Foundation and since 2013 Artistic Director of the Gower Festival and since 2021 chairman of the jury of the Vendome Prize for piano.
+He is Artistic Advisor of the Hattori Foundation, Artistic Director of the Gower Festival and since 2021 chairman of the jury of the Vendome Prize for piano.